Youth Risk Behavior Survey (YRBS)

 There is no cost to the school district or school to conduct the YRBS through the Oklahoma State Department of Health.
 (Note, the parental permission form is provided by OSDH, which can be sent home with students or mailed home directly.
 The host school absorbs any mailing costs).
 OSDH provide all survey materials.

 How is the survey administered?

-The CDC random sample YRBS is often administered by the staff of the Oklahoma State Department of Health, Maternal and Child Health Service, Child and Adolescent Health Division and local County Health Department.
-The County Health Department personnel may administer the self-selected YRBS, or if the school population is large, school staff may administer the survey.
-Mandatory training will be provided to all staff, including school staff involved with administering the YRBS at their site.
-The way in which both the CDC random sample and self-selected survey is presented can make a tremendous difference in the validity and reliability of the data collected.
-Any bias (intentional or unintentional) introduced during YRBS preparation or administration can affect how students respond to the survey.
-To ensure both survey results are as valid and as reliable as possible, all survey administrators are given specific guidelines about the survey atmosphere, confidentiality procedures and safeguards, and recommendations about how to handle student questions during the YRBS.
+The CDC random sample YRBS is administered by the staff of the Oklahoma State Department of Health, Maternal and Child Health Service, Child and Adolescent Health Division.
+Mandatory training is provided to all OSDH staff.
+All survey administrators are given specific guidelines about the survey atmosphere, confidentiality procedures and safeguards, and recommendations about how to handle student questions during the YRBS.

 Who do I contact for more information?

 If you would like more information about YRBS please contact the Thad Burk, Child and Adolescent Health Epidemiologist, at (405) 271-6761 or by e-mail at email@example.com